Los Angeles Rams: Seattle Seahawks

 The Rams' rivalry with the Seattle Seahawks began after the Seahawks switched to the NFC West in 2002.
 The first notable matchup between the two clubs occurred in the 2004 NFC Wild card round when the Rams defeated the Seahawks in Seattle, 27–20.
 Much of the intensity waned as the Rams declined throughout the 2000s and early 2010s.
 The intensity of the rivalry found new life during the 2010s as Seattle's Legion Of Boom-era teams often clashed with the Rams' Mob Squad-era teams in a bitter fight for control of the division.
 Some divisional meetings saw random acts of violence on both sides.
 The teams have two Super Bowl wins and seven division titles since 2010.

 Tensions ran high during the 2021 Wild Card game following a widely publicized taunt by Seahawks safety Jamal Adams during a postgame conference after a tough win over the Rams during Week 16.
 The Rams beat the Seahawks in the Wild Card Game, with cornerback Jalen Ramsey and quarterback Jared Goff expressing their satisfaction.

-Currently, the series is tied 27–27, but the Rams have won both playoff meetings.
+Currently, the series is tied 28–28, but the Rams have won two out of the three playoff meetings between the two.

 Arizona Cardinals

 One of the oldest matchups for the Rams as both teams first met during the 1937 NFL season whilst the Rams played in Cleveland, and the Cardinals were still originally located in Chicago.
-The rivalry has resurged in recent years as both teams found playoff success, despite the Cardinals' best efforts; the Rams have been 9–1 since hiring head coach Sean McVay in 2017.
+The rivalry has resurged in recent years as both former-St. Louis teams found playoff success, despite the Cardinals' best efforts; the Rams have been 9–1 since hiring head coach Sean McVay in 2017.
 The Week 17 matchup of the 2020 season saw both teams playing for a playoff berth; despite the injury to quarterback Jared Goff the Rams managed to pull off a victory over the cardinals in a 7–18 loss that would eliminate them from the postseason.
 The Cardinals' streak would end against the Rams the following season, they would also manage to steal the lead of the NFC from the Rams and start the season 7–0.
 The following matchup would see the Rams pull off a win on Monday Night Football, the Cardinals would also struggle by losing 6 of 10 games since their 7–0 start.
 The Cardinals would clinch a wild card berth after a week 17 win over the Dallas Cowboys, ironically they would play the Rams in Los Angeles and lose in a 34–11 blowout loss that would see Kyler Murray throw 2 interceptions with one returning for a pick 6.
 Arizona fans also attribute their hatred of Los Angeles-based sports teams similarly to the Diamondbacks-Dodgers rivalry.

 The Rams own the series 47–39–2 in addition to 2 postseason wins in 1975 and 2022 respectively.